James4Ever0/notes/Setup RAID5 on LVM.md

 wipefs -a -f /dev/sd[bcdefg]
 mdadm --create --level=5 --raid-devices=5 /dev/sd[bcdef] --spare-devices=1 /dev/sdg
 mkfs.ext4 /dev/md0
-# after this step you need to collect the filesystem UUID
+# after this step you need to collect the filesystem UUIDf within the command output, or from the output below
+lsblk -o NAME,UUID
 ```

 And append the following line to `/etc/fstab`, then reboot.